 Addiction in America

-Nearly 49 million Americans struggle with addiction, but many don’t get the treatment they need.
+Nearly 49 million Americans are living with addiction, but many don’t get the treatment they need.

 It doesn’t have to be this way.